Jayce Hawryluk: Professional

-Hawryluk again started the 2018–19 season in the American Hockey League with the Thunderbirds after being cut from training camp.
+Hawryluk again started the 2018–19 season in the AHL with the Thunderbirds after being cut from training camp.
 However, after 25 games, Hawryluk was recalled to the NHL on December 15, 2018, alongside Henrik Borgström.
 He made his NHL debut that night against the Toronto Maple Leafs.
 Hawryluk scored his first two career NHL goals in a 6–3 win over the Chicago Blackhawks on December 23, 2018.

-On July 15, 2019, Hawryluk accepted his qualifying offer from the Panthers, agreeing to a one-year, two-way contract.
+He finished the season with seven goals and 15 points in 42 games with Florida and eight goals and 32 points in 31 games with Springfield.
+In the 2019 offseason, Hawlryuk signed a one-year contract with the Panthers.
+He made the Panthers out of training camp in the following 2019–20 season, and appeared in eight games, playing primarily on the third line, before suffering an upper body injury.
+He returned from injury in December and was assigned to Springfield on a conditioning loan.
+He returned to the Panthers lineup in February having missed 28 games.
+He played in 15 games with Florida, scoring one goal and three points.